 New Jersey Beaches

-Feel the centrifugal force at the newly built Centrifuge ride at Casino Pier amusement park in Seaside Heights.
-For younger ones looking for a thrill, the amusement park is also adding three kiddie rides: the Elephant Express, Mermaid Parade and Crazy Cabs.
-After doing some spins on the rides, try out the new Halo: Fireteam Raven 4K video game added to the Casino Pier arcade.
+Feel the centrifugal force heightened by music, strobe lights and other awesome effects on the Centrifuge ride at Casino Pier amusement park in Seaside Heights.
+For younger thrill-seekers, the amusement park features a collection of kiddie rides that will have your little ones shouting, “woo-hoo!”—including the Elephant Express, Mermaid Parade and Crazy Cabs.
+After doing some spins on the rides, try out the epic Halo: Fireteam Raven 4K video game at the Casino Pier arcade.

 For a quieter beach experience visit Spring Lake, Ocean Grove or Cape May.
-It should come as no surprise that Cape May, with its fine dining, wineries, shopping and Victorian B&Bs, garners top beach awards every year.
+It should come as no surprise that Cape May—with its fine dining, wineries, shopping and Victorian B&Bs—garners top beach awards every year.
 It has been dubbed "the crown jewel and southernmost point of the Jersey Shore."
 Build sandcastles and visit an old lighthouse during the day, then stroll down Washington Street and play a round of mini-golf at night.
-Families also won't want to miss the Cape May County Park & Zoo, where you can see lions, tigers, giraffes and more, all for free.
+Families also won't want to miss the Cape May County Park & Zoo, where you can see lions, zebras, giraffes and more, all for free.

-In addition to the beach and boardwalks, all along the coast visitors will find historic lighthouses, preserved natural areas including Island Beach State Park, inlets, bays, great food and plenty of shopping.
+In addition to the beach and boardwalks, visitors will find historic lighthouses and preserved natural areas including Island Beach State Park, inlets, bays, great food and plenty of shopping all along the coast.